YongpengHe/StructAI/readme.md

 The system is built upon GPT-4 with fine-tuning on a focused dataset of structural design descriptions.
 The training data comprises:

-- 100+ real-world structural designs from professional architects and engineers
+- 100+ real-world structural designs from professional structural engineers
 - 900+ synthetic examples generated through prompt engineering with GPT-4
 - Coverage of 2D truss and 3D grid structure typologies
 - Basic validation for geometric feasibility